 Neil Butters is a prominent member of Bath & North East Somerset Council (B&NES), albeit he is now semi-retired.
-Currently Rail Liaison Advocate, his former posts include Joint Cabinet Member for Transport, he served as Chairman from 16th May 2013 to 8th May 2014.
-During this time, he raised £11,000 for five charities, and attended some 500 events across the district.
+Currently Rail Liaison Advocate, his former posts include Joint Cabinet Member for Transport Services (2019-21), and Council Chairman from 16th May 2013 to 8th May 2014.
+During the latter period he raised £11,000 for five charities, and attended some 500 events across the district.
 He had previously been elected Vice-Chairman on 10th May 2012, and Chairman-elect on 19th February 2013.
 He has served overall as a Member since 3rd May 2007.
 (Some 600 events as Vice-Chair/Chair/Past Chair.)
 From June 2021 he is Liberal Democrat Group Leader on Avon Fire Authority.

 B&NES is a unitary authority - ie: it covers the functions of both a district and a county council, including planning, transportation, social services and education.
 Neil publicises his activities as a councillor through the FOCUS newsletter.
-In addition however he communicates with large numbers of people in his ward through e-mail, sending out items of interest on an almost daily basis.
+In addition however he communicates with large numbers of people in his ward through e-mail.
 If you live in the ward, are interested in local news, and would like to be added to this list please write to him at CllrNeilButters@aol.com.

-He frequently attends local parish council meetings, when time permits.
+He and Matt regularly attend local parish council meetings.
 "It is good to see first-hand what goes on in your ward if you want to help your residents", Neil says.

 By profession, Neil was a career railway manager until his retirement on 31st March 2013 - having worked at almost all levels of the industry, in various locations.
 He began with a holiday job at Kensington Olympia in 1966 (Motorail services).
 In 1970, after various other jobs as a Railman/junior clerical officer - in London and Birmingham - whilst a student, he joined full-time as a Traffic Management Trainee at Bristol - the only one in BR Western Region's West of England Division (Penzance to Bromsgrove/Swindon).
 His many subsequent jobs have included: Assistant Area Manager at Swindon; TOPS (Total Operations Processing - computer - System) national implementation team - and, later, Western Region manager; Western Region Management Services Assistant (based Reading); Personnel Research, Policy Unit, British Railways Board; Management Development & Training Officer, Freightliner; Overseas/Senior Training Consultant, Transmark; Development/Commercial Manager and Deputy Head [Executive Grade, ie: senior manager, 1990] - running the establishment and dealing with university relationships, The Grove Management Centre, Watford (now a five-star hotel); and Heritage Officer for the British Railways Board.
+From 1998 see below.

 He holds a London University BA in Psychology, Law & Economics - for which he studied externally at Portsmouth College of Technology (now University), a post-graduate Diploma in Personnel Management from the University of Aston in Birmingham - for which he was awarded an SSRC Bursary, and an MBA in Business Development from City University Business School.
 He is a Fellow of both the Chartered Institute of Logistics and Transport (FCILT) and the Chartered Institute of Personnel and Development (FCIPD).
 He is a Fellow of the Royal Society of Arts (FRSA).
 He also holds a Cambridge University CELTA Certificate (English Language Teaching - Adults), for which he studied at Bath College; and a University Certificate from the University of Bath.
 At Portsmouth, he became President of the Psychology Society, Treasurer and then Secretary of the Liberal Society, and a member of the Cultural Committee.

-He has also served on a number of secondments - to a local enterprise agency: Assistant Director, Bath Enterprise Ltd, Green Park Station; a university: MSc Transport & Logistics Management Programme Director and Visiting Fellow, Salford; a professional institution: PA to President, Chartered Institute of Transport; and the Corporation of Lloyd's: Recruitment Consultant.
+He has also served on a number of secondments - to a local enterprise agency: Assistant Director, Bath Enterprise Ltd, Green Park Station*; a university: MSc Transport & Logistics Management Programme Director and (later) Visiting Fellow, Salford; a professional institution: PA to President, Chartered Institute of Transport (Alastair Pugh CBE); and the Corporation of Lloyd's: Recruitment Consultant.